Connected Mathematics Project

 Funding: National Science Foundation (development), royalties (current)

-Editorial Assistant: Elizabeth "Billie" Lozen
+Consortium Coordinator: Elizabeth "Billie" Lozen

 The Connected Mathematics Project (CMP) was funded by the National Science Foundation (NSF) in 1991 to develop a mathematics curriculum for grades 6, 7, and 8 that reflected the 1989 NCTM Standards and Evaluation (NCTM 1989).
 Based on extensive input and review of the 1989 Standards, NCTM published the 2000 Standards and Principles (NCTM 2000).
 In 2000 NSF funded a revision of CMP that reflected the 2000 Standards and information gained from the field during the first six years of implementation of CMP in schools.
 The result was Connected Mathematics 2 and like CMP 1, it is a complete curriculum that develops both students’ and teachers’ understanding of important concepts, skills, procedures, and ways of thinking and reasoning in number, geometry, measurement, algebra, probability and statistics.